o7-machinehum/MMTMM/README.md

 - Power
   - As outlined.
 Shrouded power header on compute PCB.
 - DigitalOutput
-  - 0-5V coming from compute PCB.
-Conditioned up by the compute PCB.
+  - Signal protocol not defined.
 - DigitalInput
-  - 0-5V coming from IO pcb.
-Conditioned down to 3.3V by compute PCB.
+  - Signal protocol not defined.
 - AnalogOutput
-  - +-5V coming from compute PCB.
+  - +-10V from compute PCB.
 Conditioned up by compute PCB.
 - AnalogInput
-  - +- coming from IO pcb.
+  - +-10V coming from IO pcb.
 Conditioned down to 3.3V by compute PCB.

 ## MVM ( Minimum viable module )
 This is an example of a very low cost configuration that has the highest flexibility.
 A user could build 5+ of these and change the firmware on each module resulting in a 5 completely different modules.